dotCMS/plugin-com.dotcms.dotsaml/README.md

 4.3) dotcms.saml.artifact.resolution.service.url

-This is a mandatory property for the app and it is the SOAP URL for the Artifact Resolution Service (the one that gets the user information, the Assertion).
+This is an optional property for the app and it is the SOAP URL for the Artifact Resolution Service (the one that gets the user information, the Assertion).
+If you use HTTP-POST binding do not need to specified this value.

 4.4) dotcms.saml.assertion.customer.endpoint.url

 This is the URL where the Idp (the Shibboleth server) will be redirected to dotCMS when the login is made, we suggest to go to http://[domain]/c.
-If this value is not set, will be send a current request as a default, however keep in mind some Idp Server might not admit this configuration.
+If this value is not set, will be send a current request as a default, however keep in mind some Idp Server might not admit this behaviour.

 4.5) dotcms.saml.service.provider.issuer